jaydenmilne/jaydenmilne.github.io/_posts/2020-06-02-ui-hall-of-shame-ups.md

 <img src="/assets/posts/2020-06-02-ui-hall-of-shame-ups/404.png">

 Nice.
-To make things even better, they break your history so you can't just hit back, they really unintetry to gaslight you into thinking the package you were tracking suddenly doesn't exist.
+To make things even better, they break your history so you can't just hit back, they really unintentionally to gaslight you into thinking the package you were tracking suddenly doesn't exist.

 Someone doesn't understand how URLs and parameters are supposed to work.
 Should